mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 # IANA Considerations

-The following has NOT YET been added to the "JSON Web Key Types" registry:
+The following has NOT YET been added to the "JSON Web Key Types"
+registry:

-- "kty" Parameter Value: "LWE"
+- Name: "LWE"
-- Key Type Description: Base 64 encoded string key pairs
+- Description: LWE family post quantum signature algorithm key pairs
 - JOSE Implementation Requirements: Optional
 - Change Controller: IESG
-- Specification Document(s): Section 3 of this document (TBD)
+- Specification Document(s): Section 3.1 of this document (TBD)

-The following has NOT YET been added to the "JSON Web Key Types" registry:
+The following has NOT YET been added to the "JSON Web Key Types"
+registry:

-- "kty" Parameter Value: "NTRU"
+- Name: "NTRU"
-- Key Type Description: Base 64 encoded string key pairs
+- Description: NTRU family post quantum signature algorithm key pairs
 - JOSE Implementation Requirements: Optional
 - Change Controller: IESG
-- Specification Document(s): Section 4 of this document (TBD)
+- Specification Document(s): Section 3.1 of this document (TBD)

-The following has NOT YET been added to the "JSON Web Key Types" registry:
+The following has NOT YET been added to the "JSON Web Key Types"
+registry:

-- "kty" Parameter Value: "HASH"
+- Name: "HASH"
-- Key Type Description: Base 64 encoded string key pairs
+- Description: Hash based post quantum signature algorithm key pairs
 - JOSE Implementation Requirements: Optional
 - Change Controller: IESG
-- Specification Document(s): Section 5 of this document (TBD)
+- Specification Document(s): Section 3.1 of this document (TBD)

 The following has NOT YET been added to the "JSON Web Key Parameters"
 registry: